What is the StartEngine Compliance process?

 - Don’t be afraid to utilize outside legal and accounting resources when needed.

 - Understand there may be additional costs associated with using experts.
-Remember, while there may be additional cost, it
+Remember, while there may be additional cost, it may be necessary for you to have your own counsel depending on the nature of your business.

 What typically slows the review process?